 Walking and more - increase your physical activity levels at home, work and play

 In addition to increasing the amount of walking you do, why not try out some of these ideas to help increase your physical activity levels at home, work and play.

 - Gardening can count towards your physical activity target, provided it makes you feel warm and raises your heart rate.
 Heavy gardening, such as shovelling and digging, counts as a strength exercise.

 - Make housework more active - for extra movement and to make your weekly chores more fun, put some music on in the kitchen when you’re cooking/cleaning and dance while you work!

-- Exercise videos, apps and games can help you to do an exercise you enjoy (e.g. dance, pilates, aerobics) without having to go to an organised session.
+- Exercise videos, apps and games can help you to do an exercise you enjoy (such as dance, pilates, aerobics) without having to go to an organised session.
 You can get all the family joining in.